spencer-shadley/completed-class/21-mern/3-saturday-review/activities/4-interview/resources.md

 Prior to the interview, create a list of things you'd like to talk about that demonstrate different qualities of yourself you'd like to share.
 Write out this list, look at example STAR questions and see how each of your examples would relate to one of the questions.
 Make sure you are ready to discuss each of your examples in the STAR format.

+### Company

+There are often questions about the company.
+Make sure you know about the company prior to the interview.
+What do they do?
+What direction are they taking going forward?
+What are their values?
+How do you align with their values?
+How could you improve their product(s)?

+Passion and prior research into the company often shows in the interview and can be a red flag if the candidate is not familiar with or has not used their product.

 ### Resources

 - https://devskiller.com/45-behavioral-questions-to-use-during-non-technical-interview-with-developers/